salsify/heroku_rails_deploy/README.md

 Usage: deploy [options]
     -e, --environment ENVIRONMENT    The environment to deploy to.
-Must be in production, staging (default production) -r, --revision REVISION          The git revision to push. (default HEAD) -h, --help                       Show this message
+Must be in production, staging (default production) -r, --revision REVISION          The git revision to push. (default HEAD) --register-schemas           Force the registration of Avro schemas when deploying to a non-production environment.
+        --skip-schemas               Skip the registration of Avro schemas when deploying to production.
+    -h, --help                       Show this message
 ```